 Heat waves and heat stress

-Loss of ice and snow in the Arctic amplifies the risk of more intense and prolonged heat and drought globally.
+Loss of ice and snow in polar regions amplifies the risk of more intense and prolonged heat and drought globally.

 04./09.